Minneapolis vacation rentals

 Just outside downtown, the North Loop is a former industrial zone now packed with the city’s buzziest restaurants, clothing boutiques, and hip cafes.
 A stroll over Stone Arch Bridge takes you to St. Anthony West, the oldest neighborhood in Minneapolis, with cobblestone streets lined with brick buildings showcasing upscale restaurants and trendy bars.
 If you’re craving a patch of green space from which to take in the fresh Minnesota air, Minneapolis Chain of Lakes Regional Park lies on the edge of the city and features miles of paths for biking and wandering along the shorelines of five lakes.

-When is the best time to stay in a vacation rental in Minneapolis?
+The best time to stay in a vacation rental in Minneapolis

 With proper planning and lots of clothing layers, Minneapolis is a great year-round destination.
 Although winter can be brutally cold, it’s an excellent time to ice skate and cross-country ski in local parks or visit one of the many museums.
 Spring can get a bit soggy, but it is lovely to see the city wake up from its winter slumber.
 June through August is bursting with energy and festivals, including the Stone Arch Bridge Festival, which draws artists and musicians to the riverfront.
 The long hours of sunlight will also give you plenty of time to fit in plenty of hiking or swimming.
 This is the busiest time of the year, so keep that in mind when booking your Minneapolis vacation rental.
 In the fall, the temperature drops, and the leaves begin to change into brilliant shades of gold and red.
 This is a great time to visit some of the city’s scenic spots, go apple picking, or even catch a live football game.